sage-code/eve/manual/structure.md

 ```

 **Method termination**
 A method end with keyword return.
 When method is terminated, program execution will continue with the next statement after the method call.
 Keyword _exit_ can terminate a method early and no error is signaled.
 To signal an error you must use _raise_ keyword.
-You can terminate a method using _quit_ but this will also terminate the main suite,
+You can terminate a method using _quit_ but this will also terminate the main module,

 **Example:**
 ```